Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

 Similarly to the corresponding velocities, the transition masses introduced above can be expressed in terms of the main Sommerfeld parameters: \ben \,. \een We stress that $\mtsat$ is a smooth function of $\epsilon_\phi$ even on resonances.
 This saturation mass defines a threshold in phase space: halos with masses below $\mtsat$ will have most of their phase-space distribution in the saturation regime.
 Resonant saturation masses are simply characterized by $\mtsat=\mtsat(\epsilon_\phi=\epsilon_\phi^{{\rm res},n})$.
 The power-law dependence of $\mtsat\propto \epsilon_\phi^{1/\nu}$ can be predicted from \citeeq{eq:nu_approx} to be close to $\mtsat\propto \epsilon_\phi^{3}$.
 This is actually recovered from a numerical calculation of \citeeq{eq:v_to_m_detail}, as shown in the bottom right panel of \citefig{fig:comparison_JSomm_subhalos}, which will be discussed more thoroughly later on.
-Finally, the numerical estimate of $\mtunit$ given above can make us anticipate that it can play an important role in the determination of the peak amplitudes on resonances, and that it will intrisically limit the potential of the latter to probe the minimal (sub)halo masses.
-We stress that this mass boundary $\mtunit$ is extremely sensitive to the DM fine structure constant, as it scales like $\sim \alpha_\chi^{12}$.
+Finally, the numerical estimate of $\mtunit$ given above can make us anticipate the important role it will play in the determination of the resonant peak amplitudes, and then the intrinsic limit set in the potential of the latter to probe the minimal (sub)halo masses if $\mtunit>\mmin$.
+We stress that this mass boundary $\mtunit$ is extremely sensitive to the DM fine structure constant, as it scales like $\sim \alpha_\chi^{12}$ in our approximate parametric regularization (but see the discussion at the end of \citesec{sssec:conventional}).